mschneider/solana-improvement-documents/proposals/0016-simd-application-fees.md

 Then once everyone starts using the new API they can add the check on application fees.

-Another proposal will also introduce protection againsts unwanted read-locking of the accounts.
-Many accounts like token account rarely needs to be read-locked this proposal will force these accounts to be write locked instead and pay application fees if needed.This feature is out of scope for this proposal.
+Another proposal will also introduce protection against unwanted read-locking of the accounts.
+Many accounts like token account rarely need to be read-locked this proposal will force these accounts to be write-locked instead and pay application fees if needed.
+This feature is out of the scope of this proposal.

 ### Calculating Application Fees for a dapp

-Lets consider setting application fees for Openbook DEX.
+Let us consider setting application fees for Openbook DEX.
 We can set fees comparable to the rent of the accounts involved or something fixed.
 Setting application fees too high means dapp users need more balance to interact with the dapps and if they are too low then it won't prevent spamming or malicious